 SEO?
 Yes, Some Endless Optimization!
 Right?

 Hey, I am going, to be honest with you.
-SEO is as complicated as it sounds, no one SEO guide got it all.
-In this beginners guide to SEO in 2018, we will cover in depth what you need to do to improve ranking
+SEO is as complicated as it sounds.
+There is no one-got-it-all SEO Guide.
+In this beginner’s guide to SEO in 2018, we will cover in depth what you need to do to improve the ranking of your posts on the search results pages.

 This post has continually brought hundreds and sometimes thousands of traffic to my website every month.